 To give a face to your brand and allow others in the Etsy community to get to know you, upload a good-quality profile picture and write a compelling bio.

-Etsy requires that profile images are:
+Etsy requires that profile images include:

 - At least 400 x 400 pixels in size